How to Promote Your Ecommerce Store on Instagram

 Also, don’t forget to add in several hashtags at the end as adding more than 11 has been shown to increase engagement.

 They should be a combination of both popular hashtags and niche/product specific ones.

 To find popular hashtags I like to use this list of 100 best Instagram hashtags for Likes.
 You can also use these hashtags to conduct research.

 Search them on Instagram and see what type of captions other people are typing in.
 It can provide you with a lot of ideas.

 A company that takes great care in writing their Instagram captions is Ocado, an online supermarket located in the UK:

 An example is the above one where they write a caption that describes the product in detail and end it with a call to action and several hashtags.
 They use a mixture of both popular and niche hashtags.
 They even use the branded hashtag #supplierofthemoment.

 The biggest problem with selling ecommerce products on Instagram is that you can’t directly share URLs in your post.
 As aforementioned people need to go back to your bio and click the link there.

 One way around this is by creating Instagram shoppable posts.
 When you make your posts shoppable you can tag your products in photos you publish.
+Customers can fill out an order form and make a purchase.
 A cart icon appears on the photo.
 When people click on this all the products tagged in the photo are shown.
 People can then checkout the products and their prices directly through the post itself.
 They can also visit the website and purchase it.